-Umicore’s business operations are subject to a variety of increasingly stringent EHS (environment, health & safety) related laws, regulations and standards.
+Umicore’s business operations are subject to a variety of increasingly stringent environment, health & safety related laws, regulations and standards.
 In the short term, these present operational challenges for our businesses, resulting in continuous improvements and investments (hence in higher costs) and potentially in an uneven competitive environment.
 One of the areas in which this short-term impact is visible, is the renewal or “ex officio” amendment of operational (environmental) permits for Umicore’s production sites.
 In the course of 2021, the Flemish government imposed new and more stringent environmental requirements for Umicore’s recycling plant in Hoboken.
-These new and challenging requirements include annually declining limits for levels of lead in the blood of young children under the age of 12 living in the vicinity of the Hoboken plant.
-Despite Umicore’s continuing efforts to reduce the harmful effects of emissions, it cannot be excluded that certain of these new targets in the Hoboken permit will not be met.
-As Umicore’s recycling activities are concentrated on this one unique site in Hoboken, failing to reach an environmental target might have a significant impact on Umicore’s earnings and cash flows.
+These new and challenging requirements include, amongst others, annually declining limits for levels of lead in the blood of young children under the age of 12 living in the vicinity of the Hoboken plant.
+Despite Umicore’s continuing efforts to reduce the harmful effects of emissions and the further declining levels of lead during 2022 it cannot be excluded that certain of these new targets in the Hoboken permit will not be met in the future.
+As Umicore’s recycling activities are concentrated on this one unique site in Hoboken, not reaching an environmental target might have a significant impact on Umicore’s earnings and cash flows.

 Similarly, environmental legislation can impact the way end-of-life batteries must be handled, transported and stored, which in turn can drive business decisions.

-The growing trend towards electrification and more stringent emission control should be seen as an opportunity to Umicore’s business as described in Market.
-However, governments might decide to postpone the implementation of such new legislation.
+The growing trend towards electrification (as recently confirmed by the decision of the European Parliament to ban the sale of new fossil fuel cars from 2035) and more stringent emission control should be seen as an opportunity to Umicore’s business as described in investing at Umicore.
+However, governments in other parts of the world might decide to postpone the implementation of such new legislation.
 In the short term, such delays could have a negative impact on certain parts of Umicore’s business.
 In the medium term, this will rather be an opportunity for further and increased market development, positively impacting sales and revenues.